openstack/nova/doc/source/cli/nova-manage.rst

    * - 0
      - Command completed successfully and allocations were created.
    * - 1
-     - ``--max-count`` was reached and there are more instances to process.
+     - :option:`--max-count` was reached and there are more instances to process.
    * - 2
      - Unable to find a compute node record for a given instance.
    * - 3